briandeoliveiraa/SpareMe/README.md

 Contributions and feedback are always welcome!
 If you encounter issues or have suggestions, please open an issue or submit a pull request.

 ## License
 This project is distributed under the MIT License.
-See the LICENSE file for more details.

-## Contact
-For any questions or support, please open an issue on GitHub.